 Food security is then investigated at a national level.
-Myths are busted and we begin to think about what can be done by farmers, scientists and the general population to tackle this growing issue.
+Myths are busted, and we begin to think about how the challenges to food production are being overcome by farmers, scientists and the general population.

 A diamond ranking activity helps students to consider what consumers think is important when choosing the food that they eat before we begin to look at some unique ideas being explored internationally to ensure there is sufficient food for all into the future.